Have You? (Best Practices)

 Have you included Operations Security within your awareness program?
 Loose lips sink ships.
 4 issues here: No privacy filter, Screen lock does not engage, Laptop left unattended & Employee is consuming alcohol while working (text has been blurred out within the image)

-Have you taken inventory of critical business processes?
+Have you evaluated critical business processes?
+There is risk as a process crosses swim lanes between functions.
+Process diagrams often depict business as usual.
+Have you planned for failure?
+Are quality assurance and fraud prevention controls in place?
 Conduct an assessment to ensure appropriate controls are in place to protect assets and service availability.
 Contact me for support.

 Have you hosted an InfoSec coffee break?
 Engage technologists and have meaningful conversations.
 Discussions about process and control improvements occur organically.
 Coffee break calls also result in cultural change, security advocacy and risk mitigation.